Board Policies and Administrative Procedures

 4. Schools shall review the School Code of Student Conduct with all students annually.

-5. A school code of student conduct shall include:
+5. A School Code of Student Conduct shall include:

-5.1 expectations for student behavior;
+5.1 expectations for student behaviour;

 5.2 a range of specific corrective measures that will be taken when students are found responsible for unacceptable behaviour;